KML Style Range & Display Order

 1. Add Zipcode Data

 In FME Workbench, start with a blank workspace.
-Add MapInfo (MID/MIF) reader to the canvas and browse the zipcode_boundaries.mif dataset.
+Add a MapInfo (MID/MIF) reader to the canvas and browse the zipcode_boundaries.mif dataset.

 2. Style Zipcode Data

-Now let’s style the zipcode data as it will be used as a backdrop to the pollution data.
+Now, let’s style the zipcode data, as it will be used as a backdrop to the pollution data.
 Add a KMLStyler transformer to the canvas and connect it to the zipcode_boundaries reader.
 In the parameters, set Allow Unique Styles Per Feature to No, then set the Fill Color to green and the Fill Opacity to 0.5.

 3. Set Navigation Tree Parameters